ollie-nye/pushgateway-metrics/README.md

 See `/example`

-Run the project with `start.sh`, it will spin up a pushgateway in docker, then return it's `/metrics` endpoint as the response to any requests served by the example.
+Run the project with `start.sh`, it will spin up a pushgateway in docker, then return its `/metrics` endpoint as the response to any requests served by the example.

 The example runs on localhost, port 4567.
 Visiting this will show the output of